borglab/wrap/DOCS.md

 - Forward declarations and class definitions for **Pybind**:
-    - Need to specify the base class (both this forward class and base class are declared in an external Pybind header) This is so that Pybind can generate proper inheritance.
+    - Need to specify the base class (both this forward class and base class are declared in an external Pybind header)
+    - This is so that Pybind can generate proper inheritance.

-      Example when wrapping a gtsam-based project:
+    - Example for when wrapping a gtsam-based project:

         ```cpp
          // forward declarations